RafalSzabat/RafalSzabat/README.md

 - 📫 How to reach me: **rafalszabat2@gmail.com**

-- ⚡ Fun fact **I am highly focused person, with exceptional hunger for new knowledge in programming and mathematics.
+- ⚡ Fun fact: **I am highly focused person, with exceptional hunger for new knowledge in programming and mathematics.
 In summary: I am a bit crazy 🤪**

 <p align="left">